ARTICLE V - GENERAL REGULATIONS

 E. Man-made alterations of sand dunes which would increase potential flood damage is prohibited.

-F. All new construction or substantial improvements within zone Vl_30 on the FIRM shall be located landward of the reach of mean high tide.
+F. All new construction or substantial improvements within zone VE on the FIRM shall be located landward of the reach of mean high tide.

 514.9 Variances and Appeals